paulang1807/learn-tech/containers/Readme_Docker.md

 - Sometimes you may get permission denied when running docker commands.
 To get around this add the current user to the docker group:
 `sudo usermod -a -G docker <username>`
 - To set up command line help (shell completion), follow the links in this url - https://docs.docker.com/docker-for-mac/#install-shell-completion
+- In order to create a private docker image, create a private repo in docker hub first and then upload the image.